xiawang/TF_Related/README.md

 --train_shards=1 --validation_shards=1 --num_threads=1
 ```

 Two TFRecord files for training and validating will be created: `train-00000-of-00001` and `validation-00000-of-00001`.
-The functionf for reading in these two files is shown in the file **data_utils.py**.
+The function for reading in these two files is shown in the file [**data_utils.py**](https://github.com/xiawang/TF_Related/blob/master/data_utils.py).
+The batching, training and validating process are shown in the file [**classification_image.py**](https://github.com/xiawang/TF_Related/blob/master/classification_image.py).

 #### CSV